Brian Klaas

-Brian Paul Klaas (born June 29, 1986) is an American political scientist, a contributing writer at The Atlantic, and an associate professor in global politics at University College London.
+Brian Paul Klaas (born June 29, 1986) is an American political scientist, a contributing writer at The Atlantic, and a professor in global politics at University College London.

 He co-authored How to Rig an Election (2018) and authored Corruptible: Who Gets Power and How It Changes Us (2021) and Fluke: Chance, Chaos, and Why Everything We Do Matters (2024).
-Klaas was recently named one of the 25 top thinkers globally for 2025 by Prospect magazine.
+Klaas was named one of the 25 top thinkers globally for 2025 by Prospect magazine.

 Early life and education

 Klaas is from Golden Valley, Minnesota.
 He earned a BA (Summa cum laude) from Carleton College (2008), where he was elected to Phi Beta Kappa.
 He earned an MPhil degree in political science from St. Antony's College, University of Oxford.
 In 2015, he completed his DPhil in political science at New College, University of Oxford with his thesis Bullets over ballots: How electoral exclusion increases the risk of coups d'état and civil wars.